-Some people seem to always invite narcissists into their lives.
-They don’t mean to, it just happens.
-The dynamic fits like a glove.
-They might be recreating the family dynamics they grew up with while being raised by a narcissistic parent.
+Some people seem to invite narcissists into their lives.
+They don’t mean to; it just happens.
+They might be recreating family dynamics from being raised by a narcissistic parent.
 That could well be true.
-The other reason, however, might be less nurture and more nature; they could be an Empath.
+The other reason, however, might be less nurture and more nature; they could be an empath.

 Empaths, as they are referred to: